Central City, New Orleans: History

-The area closest to Saint Charles Avenue developed first, in the first half of the 19th century, booming with the opening of the New Orleans & Carrollton Railway, which became the St. Charles Avenue Streetcar line.
+The area closest to Saint Charles Avenue developed first, in the first half of the 19th century, booming with the opening of the New Orleans & Carrollton Railway, which became the St. Charles Streetcar Line.
 The opening of the New Basin Canal at the neighborhood's lower end contributed to the area's development as a center of commerce and a working class residential area, attracting many Irish, Italian, and German immigrants.
 After the American Civil War many African Americans from rural areas settled in this part of the city.
 By the 1870s, the urbanized area extended back to Claiborne Avenue.
 Dryades Street in this area was a neighborhood commercial district by the 1830s.

 In 1849 the public Dryades Market was built, and served as an anchor for almost 100 years.
 The commercial district thrived in the first half of the 20th century, becoming the city's largest commercial district patronized by African Americans during the Jim Crow law era and a major hub for the Uptown African American community, overtaking the older South Rampart Street area in importance.
 At its height in the years after World War II, the Dryades Street district boasted over 200 businesses, with businesses owned primarily by Jews and some African Americans.